LaxarJS/laxar/docs/manuals/infrastructure_and_tools.md

 > *Note:* with LaxarJS v1.1.0, the grunt-based infrastructure has been completely overhauled.
 > For the previous manual, make sure to browse the [v1.0.0 documentation](https://github.com/LaxarJS/laxar/blob/v1.0.0/docs/manuals/infrastructure_and_tools.md).

-# Infrastructure and Tools

-What does actually happen when you navigate to a LaxarJS page using the browser?
-How does LaxarJS load your widgets, their assets and styles?
-And what is the difference between the `debug.html` and `index.html` in the application template?
-Read on to understand the inner workings of a LaxarJS application.

 ## Application Lifecycle